-NSSA is permitting “self-administration” of the test to be a licensed referee this year, given the current restrictions that many states/locales have placed on group gatherings due to Covid-19.
+NSSA is again permitting “self-administration” of the test to be a licensed referee this year.
 This process does not preclude a club official from conducting a referee clinic; it is meant to provide an additional avenue for certification when a clinic can’t be held or isn’t available for an individual to obtain certification.

 This entry was posted on Friday, January 15th, 2010 at 9:28 am and is filed under 1.
 You can follow any responses to this entry through the RSS 2.0 feed.

 Responses are currently closed, but you can trackback from your own site.